 Pay Attention to Recycling:

-Low-Energy UV Printing
+Low-Energy and LED-UV Printing

 Cross-linked inks are difficult to remove in the deinking process — coloured dots within the paper fibres